Dorothy Garrod: Career

-After holding a number of academic positions, including Newnham College's Director of Studies for Archaeology and Anthropology, she became the Disney Professor of Archaeology at Cambridge on 6 May 1939, a post she held until 1952.
+After holding academic positions, including Newnham College's Director of Studies for Archaeology and Anthropology, she became the Disney Professor of Archaeology at Cambridge on 6 May 1939, a post she held until 1952.
 Her appointment was greeted with excitement by women students and a "college feast" was held in her honour at Newnham, in which every dish was named after an archaeological item.
 In addition, the Cambridge Review reported, "The election of a woman to the Disney Professorship of Archaeology is an immense step forward towards complete equality between men and women in the University."
-Gender equality at the University of Cambridge at the time was still remote: as a woman, Garrod could not be a full member of the University, so that she was excluded from speaking or voting on University matters.
-This continued to apply until 1948, when women became full members of the University.
+Gender equality at the University of Cambridge at the time was still remote: as a woman, Garrod could not be a full member of the university, so that she was excluded from speaking or voting on University matters.
+This continued to apply until 1948, when women became full members of the university.

 From 1941 to 1945, Garrod took leave of absence from the university and served in the Women's Auxiliary Air Force (WAAF) during the Second World War.
 She was based at the RAF Medmenham photographic interpretation unit as a section officer (equivalent in rank to flying officer).

-After the war, Garrod returned to her position and made a number of changes to the department, including the introduction of a module of study on world prehistory.
+After the war, Garrod returned to her position and made changes to the department, including the introduction of a module of study on world prehistory.
 Where previously prehistory had been considered particularly French or European, Garrod expanded the subject to a global scale.
 Garrod also made changes to the structure of archaeology studies, so turning Cambridge into the first British university to offer undergraduate courses in prehistoric archaeology.
 During the university summer vacations, Garrod travelled to France and excavated at two important sites: Fontéchevade cave, with Germaine Henri-Martin, and Angles-sur-l'Anglin, with Suzanne de St. Mathurin.

 Later life

 On her retirement in 1952, Garrod moved to France, but continued to research and excavate.
 In 1958, aged 66, she excavated on the Aadloun headland in Lebanon, with the assistance of Diana Kirkbride.
 The following year she was asked urgently to excavate at Ras El Kelb, as a significant cave had been disturbed by road and rail construction.
 Henri-Martin and de St. Mathurin assisted Garrod for seven weeks, with the remaining material being removed to the National Museum of Beirut for more detailed study.
 She returned to Aadloun again in 1963, with a team of younger archaeologists, but her health began to fail and she was often absent from the sites.

 Garrod appeared as a panellist in a 1959 episode of the game show Animal, Vegetable, Mineral? held at the Musée de l'Homme.

-In the summer of 1968, Garrod suffered a stroke while visiting relatives in Cambridge.
+In the summer of 1968, Garrod had a stroke while visiting relatives in Cambridge.
 She died in a nursing home there on 18 December, aged 76.